jkxyz/joshkingsley.me/site/src/blog/publishing-static-site-nix.md

 $ nixos-rebuild switch --flake .#www --target-host root@www.joshkingsley.me
 ```

+Whoa!
+That's pretty cool.
+We just ran one command to turn a declarative configuration
+into an operating system and make it run on a remote machine!
+Get ready for more
+mediocre mind bombs like this as you fall deeper into the exciting world of Nix.

 This last command will build all of the necessary packages and derivations locally,
 before copying the required paths from the local Nix store to the server.
 It then
 creates a bunch of symlinks to define a new "generation" of the system, and runs